 Music Man Square

-River City…Mason City…The musical ‘The Music Man’ was written by Meredith Willson who was born in Mason City, you can even tour his boyhood home!
+River City…Mason City…The musical ‘The Music Man’ was written by Meredith Willson who was born in Mason City, and you can even tour his boyhood home!
 The Music Man came out in 1957 and in all honesty I hadn’t heard of it, I don’t know if that’s because of my age, or coming from England, but before I visited Mason City, I put in my research and ended up in the black hole that is Youtube.
 I watched the film version and even found videos of Hugh Jackman singing the opening song…THEN discovered that the real P.T.
 Barnum (The Greatest Showman) took the circus to Mason City (and Waterloo and Cedar Rapids)…it just gets better and better!

 River City is based on Mason City (there’s another connection further down so keep reading!!!).
 When you visit Music Man Square, you are greeted with a set recreation of a 1912 streetscape INSIDE the building complete with a street made out of wooden blocks.
 Mason City resident streets were made out of wooden blocks back when horse and carriages were used, as they dampened the noise of the hooves.
 There’s lots of Meredith Willson and Music Man memorabilia.
 The film also won the very first Grammy, which is also on display.
 I then found out that Meredith Willson wrote the Christmas song ‘It’s Beginning To Look A Lot Like Christmas’, so I had heard of him all along (thanks to my very first full-time job working behind a bar in an American/Italian restaurant)!